alangfiles/alangfiles/technicalresume.md

 ---

-## Improving, Inc: Consulting firm
+## Improving, Inc: Consulting firm - Senior Consultant
 A tech consulting firm in Columbus, Ohio.
 200 employees at the time, my responsibilities were at client locations, as well as interviewing new employees, interviewing at clients, and teaching / mentoring consultants.

 * **Improving Client: IGS, Energy Resale – Customer facing Website**